MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 ![CSP example 1](media/csp-example-1.png "CSP example 1")

 In the above example:
-- Reporting is turned off
+- Reporting is turned off.
-- Model-driven enforcement is enabled
+- Model-driven enforcement is enabled.
   - `frame-ancestors` is customized to `https://www.foo.com` and `https://www.bar.com`
-- Canvas enforcement is disabled
+- Canvas enforcement is disabled.

 The effective headers would be:
 - Model-driven apps: `Content-Security-Policy: script-src * 'unsafe-inline' 'unsafe-eval'; worker-src 'self' blob:; style-src * 'unsafe-inline'; font-src * data:; frame-ancestors https://www.foo.com https://www.bar.com;`
-- Canvas apps: CSP header wouldn't be sent
+- Canvas apps: CSP header wouldn't be sent.

 ### Example 2

 ![CSP example 2](media/csp-example-2.png "CSP example 2")

 In the above example:
-- Reporting is turned on
+- Reporting is turned on.
   - Reporting endpoint is set to `https://www.mysite.com/myreportingendpoint`
-- Model-driven enforcement is enabled
+- Model-driven enforcement is enabled.
   - `frame-ancestors` is kept as default
-- Canvas enforcement is disabled
+- Canvas enforcement is disabled.
   - `frame-ancestors` is customized to `https://www.baz.com`

 The effective CSP values would be: